frappe/books_docs/docs/basics/accounting-basics.md

 accounts.

-- For **Assets** and **Expense** accounts Credit implies a decrease in balance and Debit implies and increase in balance.
+- For **Assets** and **Expense** accounts Credit implies a decrease in balance and Debit implies an increase in balance.

 - For **Liabilities** and **Income** accounts Credit implies an increase in balance and Debit implies and decrease in balance.